Engee documentation

 double (by default) | Int8

-A Barker sequence is a finite sequence of values +1 and -1 having an autocorrelation function whose side lobe level does not exceed .
+The Barker sequence is a finite sequence of values +1 and -1, having an autocorrelation function, the level of the side lobes in which does not exceed .

-The Side lobe of the autocorrelation function is the correlation of the codeword with a time-shifted version of itself.
-The side lobe of the correlation, , for a shift of symbols in a -bit code sequence is equal to
+The side lobe of the autocorrelation function is the correlation of a codeword with a time—shifted version of itself.
+The lateral lobe of correlation, , to shift by characters in -bit code sequence equal to

-For is an individual code symbol equal to +1 or -1.
+For is an individual code character equal to +1 or –1.

-The output sequence has a bipolar format, where 0 and 1 are mapped to 1 and -1.
+The output sequence has a bipolar format, where 0 and 1 displayed in 1 and –1.
 The maximum known length of the Barker sequence is 13.
-The short length and low side lobes of the autocorrelation function make Barker sequences useful for frame synchronisation in digital communication systems.
-The Barker sequence generator produces the following sequences:
+The short length and low level of the side lobes of the autocorrelation function make Barker sequences useful for frame synchronization in digital communication systems.
+The Barker sequence generator outputs the following sequences:

 1